Investors Outside the U.S.

 TuringTrader.com first and foremost aims at investors residing in the US.
 Investors in other locations need to verify the following:

 - Are the assets traded by the strategies available to investors in my country or situation?

 - Do fluctuations in exchange rates between my country's currency and US$ pose a risk to my investment objective?

-Many of the ETFs we are using on TuringTrader.com are not registered in Europe.
+Unfortunately, many of the ETFs we are using on TuringTrader.com are not registered in Europe, requiring a slightly more involved process to track these ETF-based portfolios.
 However, there are multiple ways to remedy this situation:

 - Accredited investors often have access to the original U.S. ETFs.
 Check with your brokerage how to gain this status.